Jsane001/G6-DevOps/usecase/use-case-03.md

-# USE CASE: 3 Produce a Report on the Countries in A Region Organized by Largest Population to Smallest
+# USE CASE: 3 Produce a report on the countries in a region organized by largest population to smallest

 ## CHARACTERISTIC INFORMATION